Entity

 Inspecting entities is also a rather simple task.

-Even if it is possible to create entities during a query, change its structure or destroy it, we recommend buffering these operations and performing them after the query.
-Take a look at the examples!
+Even if it is possible to create entities during a query, change its structure or destroy it, we recommend these operations and performing them after the query.
+Take a look at the !